EchoMAV/EchoTherm-Daemon/README.md

 # EchoTherm Software Package

 The EchoTherm camera is a 320x256 pixel ultra-miniature and ultra-light weight thermal camera.
 It is ideal for use in situations where size, weight and cost are driving factors, such as small drones.
-The EchoTherm Software Package is a collection of utilities to to enable the use the EchoTherm camera on Linux-based distributions running on ARM64 or x86_64 architectures.
+The EchoTherm Software Package is a collection of utilities to to enable the use the EchoTherm camera on Linux distributions running on ARM64 or x86_64 architectures.

 The EchoTherm software package consists of three major components:
 - The EchoTherm Daemon (echothermd)